Flight Turbulence: Everything you need to know

 Anyway, at times, the smooth air turns rough.
 Around mountain ranges, the chances of turbulence are severe.
 Just like waves on a sea making the plane fly upswing, downswing, and dangle while flying.
 That’s pretty much all about it!

-Most commonly, turbulence is caused by winds, air pressure, extreme temperatures, storms, jet streams, extreme weather, and other climatic conditions.
+What causes Turbulence, most commonly, turbulence is caused by winds, air pressure, extreme temperatures, storms, jet streams, extreme weather, and other climatic conditions.
 In the federal aviation administration, air turbulence is categorized by severity, from light to extreme.

 Three principal classifications of intervention bring these supposed swirls of rough air: